dezswap/docs/content/en/docs/integration/sdk/query.md

 ### findOptimalRoute

 Find the route with best expected output.
+The SDK simulates all discovered routes in parallel and returns the one with the highest output amount.

 ```typescript
 const optimal = await client.findOptimalRoute({